-Don’t give that dude who wants to buy Republicans’ browser histories your money
+Don’t give that GoFundMe to buy Republicans’ browser histories your money

 Have you seen the viral GoFundMe campaign floating around that vows to buy and publish the web histories of every politician and exec who is helping internet providers sell your data?
 Yeah, don’t give that dude your money.

-I’m all for wacky clever revenge plots, but this one just looks like straight up scam.
+I’m all for wacky clever revenge plots, but this one just looks like a straight up scam.
 Whether self-proclaimed privacy activist Adam McElhaney means well or not (and he may), this campaign just doesn’t make a lot of sense.
 And yet it’s already made over $110,000!

 First of all, it’s not like this sort of thing is a true open market where absolutely anything goes.
 Private individuals can’t just waltz in, slam their money on a table (what table??) and demand targeted, de-anonymized internet data on individual users, successful GoFundMe campaign or not.
 Sure, advertisers can buy web user data, but that’s generally done in aggregate, and they have existing relationships that let them broker these kind of deals to begin with, sketchy as they may be.